vicjuhl/world-food/README.md

 ## Software
 You need a functioning installation of miniconda to install the virtual environment.
 The Miniconda3 version should be download here: https://docs.conda.io/en/latest/miniconda.html.
 Use version number 23.5.0.

-With conda installed, run the following to create or update environment as environment name world-food:
+With conda installed, run the following to create or update environment with name world-food (automatically chosen due to environment file):

     conda env create -f environment.yml --force